E-M-McCormick/multiREG/README.md

     observations across time.

-5. If all of this is correct, please email the error you received, code used to run *netreg*, and the data (we promise not to use it or share it) to: <gimme@unc.edu>. **NEED TO ADD**
+5. If all of this is correct, please email the error you received, code used to run *multiLASSO*, and the data (we promise not to use it or share it) to: <gimme@unc.edu>. **NEED TO ADD**